corda/corda/docs/source/corda-configuration-file.rst

     :excludedAutoAcceptableParameters: List of auto-acceptable parameter names to explicitly exclude from auto-accepting.
 Allows a node operator to control the behaviour at a more granular level.
 Defaults to an empty list.

+:cryptoServiceName: (optional) name of the CryptoService implementation.
+This only needs to be set if you intend to use a different provider than the default one (see :doc:`cryptoservice-configuration.rst`).

+:cryptoServiceConf: (optional) path to the configuration file for the CryptoService provider.
+This may have to be present if you use a different CryptoService provider than the default one (see :doc:`cryptoservice-configuration.rst`).

 Examples
 --------